slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

 {{% break %}}

 # Goals
-The design goals of **Slate Kit Result** differ from other implementations by allowing for a custom error type, sub-categories of successes and failures in the form of Statuses, and providing sensible defaults and ways to build errors.
+The design goals of {{% sk-name %}} differ from other implementations by allowing for a custom error type, sub-categories of successes and failures in the form of Statuses, and providing sensible defaults and ways to build errors.
 <table class="table table-bordered table-striped">
     <tr>
         <td><strong>Design</strong></td>